 This sense of walking on eggshells is something many of us experience before and during a divorce.
 It can feel as if any misstep creates an explosion of emotion and words that can’t be unsaid.
 Over time this can really wear on your well being and it is important to realize there is an alternative.
 You can end things positively and without the added stress and financial strain of a contentious, litigated divorce.

-Thank you for your inquiry.
 As a CDFA™, Certified Divorce Financial Analyst, I specialize in helping people see clearly both for the present and for the future.
 I understand that when we get to the end of a relationship, we just want it over.
-However, it is important to consider how what you agree upon now will affect you and your family years down the line.
+However, what you agree upon now will affect you and your family years down the line.

-We help the couple move through the process with the least disruption to the family as possible.
-My role includes providing you and your spouse with expert financial guidance during and after divorce, enhancing communication with your spouse and other professionals and, most importantly, creating amicable solutions.
+Our goal is to help create a settlement that fully addresses the divorcing couple’s long term financial and strategic needs.
+My role includes providing you both with expert financial guidance, enhancing communication with your spouse and other professionals and, most importantly, creating amicable solutions.
 We help divorcing couples understand the reality of their situation and reach beyond an emotional reaction to what’s truly in everyone’s rational best interest, with the result being a better, more peaceful resolution.

 I like to use the acronym P.E.A.C.E.

 P is for Perspective.
 If we can try to see and understand things through each other’s eyes, it helps us find the middle ground for a compromise.
 I may never agree with you, but if I am willing to understand your perspective we can continue a discussion.

 E is for Equitable Distribution.
 The law mandates a fair and equitable distribution of your assets and liabilities.
 That looks different for every couple.
 I use my expertise to help you determine what is fair given your unique circumstances.